 The Basel III Capital Rules include requirements for quarterly public disclosures of qualitative and quantitative information regarding capital, capital adequacy and risk.
 These disclosures fall under the third Pillar of the Basel III capital framework (the "Pillar 3 Disclosures"), and are intended to allow market participants to assess key information about a bank's risk profile and its associated level of capital.
 For additional information about the capital adequacy guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K").
+Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K") and in our quarterly report on Form 10-Q for Quarterly Period ended June 30, 2021 (the "Q2 2021 Form 10-Q").

-Under the Basel III Capital Rules, we must maintain a minimum common equity Tier 1 ("CET1") capital ratio of 4.5%, a Tier 1 capital ratio of 6.0%, and a Total capital ratio of 8.0%, in each case in relation to risk-weighted assets.
+Under the Basel III Capital Rules, we must maintain a minimum common equity Tier 1 ("CET1") capital ratio of 4.5%, a Tier 1 capital ratio of 6.0%, and a total capital ratio of 8.0%, in each case in relation to risk-weighted assets.
 In addition, we must maintain a minimum leverage ratio of 4.0% and a minimum supplementary leverage ratio of 3.0%.
 We are also subject to the capital conservation buffer and countercyclical capital buffer requirements, as described below.